gxchain/docs/docs/advanced/plugin_fullnode.md

 ## 1. Overview

-Since the `witness_node` program's own `account_history_plugin` plugin saves the account transaction history to the memory object, if you track all the chain accounts and record all the transaction records for each account, it will inevitably cause a huge memory overhead.
-In order to save the account transaction history of the whole node and reduce the node configuration requirements, refer to the `bitshares` ES plugin and use the `elastic_search` database to save all transaction records.
+If you track all accounts and record all transactions for each account on the chain, it will inevitably cause a huge memory spending because of the account_history_plugin plugin of the witness_node program will save the account transaction history to the memory object.
+In order to save the account transaction history of the whole node and reduce the node configuration requirements, we refer to the `bitshares` ES plugin and use the `elastic_search` database to save all transaction records.

 Plugin name: `elastic_search_plugin`